-The only requirement to run the Nuxeo Platform is to have Java 7 (also called Java 1.7) installed.
+The only requirement to run the Nuxeo Platform is to have Java 7 or Java 8 (also called Java 1.7 and Java 1.8) installed.
 You need a Java Development Kit (JDK) to develop on the platform, but a JRE is enough to just run it.

 We currently support Oracle's JDK and OpenJDK.
 Don't hesitate to contact us if you need us to support a JDK from another vendor.